The Academy Band is for those starting to discover music and for those returning to it after a break.

 (Renamed from Training Band -

 The Academy Band is a fun and friendly group which welcomes players of all ages and abilities.
 It aims to provide an ensemble experience for younger, developing musicians, and older performers returning to music after a break.

-Conducted by David Batsman the Academy Band performs a wide range of music of varying levels of difficulty to accommodate the ability range of our members.
-Our previous concert programmes have included:
+Under it’s new Conductor Ryan Bunce the Academy Band will cover a wide range of music of varying levels of difficulty to accommodate the ability range of our members.

 If you are interested in joining the Academy Band, or wish to find out more about us, please e-